 Certain costs to obtain or fulfill a contract are capitalized.
-The Company capitalizes the incremental costs to obtain contracts primarily related to commission payments.
-These deferred costs are amortized over the expected life of the underlying franchise fee, and are included in Other assets in the Company's consolidated balance sheet as of December 31, 2022.
+The Company capitalizes the commission payments paid to obtain new franchise contracts.
+These deferred costs are amortized over the expected life of the underlying franchise fee, and are included in Other assets in the Company's consolidated balance sheet as of December 31, 2023.